Towards sustainability: benefit from subsidies and schemes

 Invest in sustainable assets

 Invest with tax benefits in greener premises, products or transport.
 Think, for example, of a car that emits less CO2 or an energy-efficient cooling installation.
 Thanks to the Energy Investment Allowance (EIA), you can deduct part of your sustainable investments from your taxable profit.
 You will then pay less tax.
-This only applies to investments on the Energy List.
+This only applies to investments on the RVO Energy List (in Dutch).

 Write off sustainable investments favourably

 Write off environmentally-friendly business investments at a convenient time for you.
 The Random Depreciation of Environmental Investments (Vamil) allows you to depreciate an arbitrary percentage in any year.
+In other words, the Vamil offers you the flexibility to choose when you write off which part of your investment.
+You may opt to write off the entire amount in the first year, or spread it across several years.
 This way, you pay less tax.
-The asset you depreciate must be on the environmental list.
+The asset you depreciate must be on the Environmental list.

 Deduct investment costs from taxable profit